Putting Everything Together: Transforming Organizations with Grounded Architecture

 Enhancing Decision-Making Quality with Data

-To transition from opinion-driven debates to data-informed decisions, we emphasize the interplay of three foundational components: Lightweight Architectural Analytics, Collaborative Networks, and a modern Operating Model.
-Together, these elements create an environment where data is accessible, shared, and actionable.
+Moving from opinion-driven debate to data-informed decisions depends on the interaction of three components: Lightweight Architectural Analytics, Collaborative Networks, and the Operating Model.
+Together, they make data accessible, shared, and actionable.

 Lightweight Architectural Analytics